 Webroot will catch this specific variant in real time before any encryption takes place.
 We're always on the lookout for more variants, but just in case of new zero-day threats, the best protection is going to be a good backup solution.
 This can be either through the cloud or offline external storage.
 Webroot has backup features built into our products that allow you to have directories constantly synced to the cloud.
 If you were to get infected by a zero-day variant of encrypting ransomware, you can just restore your files because we save a snapshot history for each of your files, up to ten previous copies.

-Article by Tyler Moffitt, a senior threat research analyst at Webroot.
 On a daily basis, he is immersed deep within the world of malware and antimalware – gathering malware samples from the wild, creating antimalware intelligence, writing blogs and testing in-house security solutions.

 Want to learn more about the latest (and nastiest) malware?
 Register for The 2016 Malware Forecast on February 24th.
 In this upcoming webinar, Tyler will offer expert insights into the latest malware variants – and the threats of tomorrow.
 Register today.